Thermodynamic potential: Stability conditions

-Where enthalpy is a concave function of both pressure and temperature.
+Where Gibbs potential is a concave function of both pressure and temperature.

 In general the thermodynamic potentials (the internal energy and its Legendre transforms), are convex functions of their extrinsic variables and concave functions of intrinsic variables.
 The stability conditions impose that isothermal compressibility is positive and that for non-negative temperature, $C_P>C_V$.

 Chemical reactions

 Changes in these quantities are useful for assessing the degree to which a chemical reaction will proceed.
 The relevant quantity depends on the reaction conditions, as shown in the following table. Δ denotes the change in the potential and at equilibrium the change will be zero.

 Most commonly one considers reactions at constant p and T, so the Gibbs free energy is the most useful potential in studies of chemical reactions.